microsoft/FluidFramework/api-report/container-runtime-definitions.api.md

 import { IDocumentStorageService } from '@fluidframework/driver-definitions';
 import { IEventProvider } from '@fluidframework/common-definitions';
 import { IFluidDataStoreContextDetached } from '@fluidframework/runtime-definitions';
+import { IFluidDataStoreRuntimeEntrypoint } from '@fluidframework/runtime-definitions';
 import { IFluidObject } from '@fluidframework/core-interfaces';
-import { IFluidRouter } from '@fluidframework/core-interfaces';
 import { IHelpMessage } from '@fluidframework/protocol-definitions';
 import { ILoaderOptions } from '@fluidframework/container-definitions';
 import { IProvideFluidDataStoreRegistry } from '@fluidframework/runtime-definitions';
-import { IProvideFluidHandle } from '@fluidframework/core-interfaces';
 import { IRequest } from '@fluidframework/core-interfaces';
 import { IResponse } from '@fluidframework/core-interfaces';
 import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';